 We can also design the mouths according to your wishes, whether it be for the upper or lower lips.
 On this site you will see some of our display pipes featuring Roman, diamond or bayleaf patterns.
-Front pipes can be fitted with hooks or the hooks can be provided to be soldered on later.
+Front pipes can be fitted with hooks or they can be provided for later attachment.

 It is sometimes thought that the more tin there is in the alloy, the stronger the pipe will be, but this is not the case.
 An alloy containing 70 per cent tin is very weak, so careful consideration is taken at all times to the prevention of collapse.

-The picture at the top of the page, by Nick Moore, is of the inside of a display pipe.
+The picture at the page top, by Nick Moore, is of the inside of a display pipe.

 Above: Terry Shires with a diamond pattern display pipe.
 And, right, lips worthy of Marilyn Monroe.